arddor/advse17/Documentation/Stage_1/Presentation.md

 ---

-# Concernes
+# Concerns

 * High lock-in to Kubernetes
-* Twitter
-	* Only 400 Term, thus no scaling
+* [Twitter](https://dev.twitter.com/streaming/reference/post/statuses/filter): 400 keyword tracking per stream
+	* "default access level allows up to 400 track keywords"
-	* May not match to terms perfectly
+* Matching: may not match to terms perfectly
 * Redis: may become a bottleneck
 	* but we highly doubt it
-*

 ^ TODO: this feels like it needs more work